SUSE/DeepSea/README.md

 - Install salt-master on one host
 - Install salt-minion on all the other hosts you want to be ceph nodes, and *also* on the master host
 - Install https://github.com/oms4suse/python-ceph-cfg on all hosts.
+If salt-minion is installed on all hosts & keys accepted, this can be done by doing salt "*" pip.install git+https://github.com/oms4suse/python-ceph-cfg
 - Copy etc/salt/master.d/reactor.conf-example to /etc/salt/master.d/reactor.conf on the master, or set "startup_states: 'highstate'" in all the minion configs.
 - Accept all the salt keys on the master, make sure salt works (`salt '*' test.ping`)
 - Copy the srv tree from this repo to /srv on the salt master (be careful if you're copying onto an existing salt master which already has top.sls files and whatnot).